JulianG/juliangaramendy.dev/content/blog/minimal-state-management-react-3/index.md

              +- GameGrid (requires the list of games and the markAsFinished function)
 ```

-With the above structure we would need to keep the state in `GamesScreen` because it's the lowe common ancestor to both `GameGrid` and `Totals`.
+With the above structure we would need to keep the state in `GamesScreen` because it's the closest common ancestor of `GameGrid` and `Totals`.

 The problem is that in order to pass the required props, `MenuBar`, `SomeOtherMenuComponent`, `GamesPageContent` and `SomeOtherComponent` would require props with the list of `games` and the `markAsFinished` function, only to pass it down to some children component.